 Build a groomsman starter pack.

 Clue them into the fact that you’re about to ask them to be a groomsman by gifting them with a wedding day starter pack.
 Include things like a shaving kit, cufflinks, tie bar, and socks.
+These are our favorite picks for groomsmen proposal gifts.

 Create a groomsman box.